 SCASD staff have worked closely with the Northwest Evaluation Association (NWEA) and training has been and continues to be provided for all administrators, classroom faculty, and staff who will be proctoring the assessments or using the data reports.
-Training in the data and student reports have occurred and will continue during the 2012-2013 school year.
+Training in the data and student reports have occurred and will continue to support teachers in their use of this assessments.

 For additional to information about MAP, please refer to the following documents.

 Student Progress Report in English (document that is sent home with each MAP student report)

 Student Progress Report in Spanish (document that is sent home with each MAP student report)